Creative destruction: Manuel Castells

 The sociologist Manuel Castells, in his trilogy on The Information Age: Economy, Society and Culture (the first volume of which, The Rise of the Network Society, appeared in 1996), reinterpreted the processes by which capitalism invests in certain regions of the globe, while divesting from others, using the new paradigm of "informational networks".
 In the era of globalization, capitalism is characterized by near-instantaneous flow, creating a new spatial dimension, "the space of flows".
 While technological innovation has enabled this unprecedented fluidity, this very process makes redundant whole areas and populations who are bypassed by informational networks.
 Indeed, the new spatial form of the mega-city or megalopolis, is defined by Castells as having the contradictory quality of being "globally connected and locally disconnected, physically and socially".
 Castells explicitly links these arguments to the notion of creative destruction:

 Daniele Archibugi

-Developing the Schumpeterian legacy, the school of the Science Policy Research Unit of the University of Sussex has further detailed the importance of creative destruction exploring, in particular, how new technologies are often idiosyncratic with the existing productive regimes and will lead to bankruptcy companies and even industries that do not manage to sustain the rate of change.
-Chris Freeman and Carlota Perez have developed these insights.
-More recently, Daniele Archibugi and Andrea Filippetti have associated the 2008 economic crisis to the slow-down of opportunities offered by information and communication technologies (ICTs).
-Using as a metaphor the film Blade Runner, Archibugi has argued that of the innovations described in the film in 1982, all those associated to ICTs have become part of our everyday life.
-But, on the contrary, none of those in the field of Biotech have been fully commercialized.
-A new economic recovery will occur when some key technological opportunities will be identified and sustained.
+Developing the Schumpeterian legacy, the school of the Science Policy Research Unit of the University of Sussex further detailed the importance of creative destruction.
+In particular, new technologies are often incompatible with the existing productive regimes and will bankrupt companies and even industries that change too slowly.
+Chris Freeman and Carlota Perez developed these insights.
+More recently, Daniele Archibugi and Andrea Filippetti associated the 2008 economic crisis with the slow-down of opportunities offered by information and communication technologies (ICTs).
+Archibugi used the 1982 film Blade Runner as a metaphor to argue that of the innovations shown, all those associated with ICTs have become part of everyday life.
+However, none in the field of biotechnology have been fully commercialized.
+A new economic recovery will occur when some key technological opportunities are identified and sustained.